italonabuco/currency-converter-frontend/README.md

 ## Webservice

-This project uses the [Currency Converter Backend](https://github.com/italonabuco/currency-converter-backend) to performe convertions.
+This project uses the [Currency Converter Backend](https://github.com/italonabuco/currency-converter-backend) to perform conversions.

 Make sure to have this REST API running on your local to avoid any trouble.
 Please visit its webpage and follow its instructions to start the server.